Rooholla-KhorramBakht/SimpleHandEye/README.md

 D = intrinsics_params['RGB']['D']
 ```

 After running above, a new window pops up with a live stream from the camera.
-We can access to the latest images through:
+We can access the latest images through:

 ```python
 img = camera.color_frame